 - Refrigerate dough wrapped in plastic for up to three days or at least for two hours.

-- For this recipe (18-24 cookies), remove dough, cut in half and refrigerate other half for another recipe (like this one), or freeze for up to a month.
+- Assuming you will only be baking 18-24 cookies, remove dough, cut in half and refrigerate other half for another recipe (like this one), or freeze for up to a month.